michal-h21/dvisvgm4ht/README.md

 It compiles only changed figures on subsequent compilation runs.

-This driver has two modes.
+The driver has two modes.
 The default one supports complex images, but it has some issues with patterns.
 To fix that, you can try the `tikz+` option.
 This option supports patterns and it should produce the same result in most cases, but it can fail with more complex pictures.